Aging of the United States: Geopolitics

-Because the United States is aging more slowly than any one of its main rivals, it will have an advantage in any future geopolitical contests.
+Nevertheless, because the United States is aging more slowly than any one of its main rivals, it will have an advantage in any future geopolitical contests.
 Given current demographic trends, it is unlikely that the United States will lose its dominant position to China and Russia.
+However, if international confidence in the national currency and public finances of the United States were damaged, the nation would lose its geopolitical clout and global influence.

+China has a low fertility rate compared to the United States.
+As of 2023, China's median age has exceeded America's and the Chinese population has already begun to decline since 2022.
+China's number of people over 65 as a share of the population is predicted to exceed that of the United States by around 2035.
+Furthermore, the United States has an advantage that China lacks—immigration.
+While the U.S. remains an attractive place for immigrants, very few would like to move to China, and China has become much more hostile towards foreigners in the 2020s.
 In fact, projections of China's economic growth from the early 2020s taking into account China's population aging, among other problems facing the nation, tend to delay the date at which China's economy will surpass America's.
 Even if China were to overtake the United States, the latter would soon reclaim its position.
-However, China's demographic decline relative to the U.S. could prompt it to undertake more risky actions, with regards to the issue of Taiwanese independence, for instance.
+On the other hand, the United States does not offer talented immigrants an easy path towards permanent residency or citizenship.